louisbui63/Age-of-Sources/readme.md

 ## Doxygen

-The use of make doc requires doxygen and LateX
+The use of make doc requires doxygen, LateX and graphviz.